-When I was growing up, the most pricey and nerve-wracking vet ordeals for my family were my dog’s yearly dental cleanings.
+When I was growing up, the most pricey and nerve-wracking veterinary ordeals for my family were our beloved dog’s yearly dental cleanings.
 When he got older, Cinnamon still ended up having to have most of his teeth removed.
-All dogs are different, but these days, we are more aware of two major preventive advantages in caring for our dog’s dental health: diet and regular toothbrushing.
+These days, pet owners are aware of two major preventive advantages in caring for our dog’s oral health: diet and regular toothbrushing.
 Oral health is extremely important for dogs.
 Poor oral health can lead to pain and long-term kidney, liver, and heart problems.
 Good oral health is not only important for your dog’s physical well-being, but also, it is important for their mental health.

 Brushing Your Dog’s Teeth

 The top two reasons most people shy away from brushing their dog’s teeth are time and trouble.
-Miles is a Welsh Terrier with a punishing set of teeth and an even tougher strongly locking jaw — so it took me a lot of trial and error to figure out how to best brush his teeth!
-Here is a guide to how to actually go about brushing your dog’s teeth, no matter your challenges.
-The time and trouble involved can be greatly minimized if you get your dog used to the idea of toothbrushing, if the toothpaste is simple and tasty to the dog, and if you know how to safely and easily brush their teeth.
+Miles is a Welsh Terrier with a big set of teeth and tough jaw.
+It took me a lot of trial and error to figure out how to brush his teeth!
+What I learned is that the the time and trouble involved can be greatly minimized if you get your dog used to the idea of toothbrushing, if the toothpaste is simple and tasty to the dog, and if you know how to safely and easily brush their teeth.

-1 Week to Get Your Dog Used to the Idea of Toothbrushing
+How to Get Your Dog Used to Toothbrushing in One Week

 Day 1-2 /// 1-2x daily: Sit on the floor with a towel in front of you.
 Put a little dog toothpaste on a toothbrush, and let your dog come to you.
 Let him sniff and even lick the toothpaste!
 Toss a treat away from you, then let him come back and check out the brush and paste again.
 Repeat a few times and then say “good boy, all done!”
 Stand up, and walk away.

 Day 3-4 /// 1-2x daily: Sit on the floor with a towel in front of you with the toothbrush with some toothpaste on it.
 Let your dog come to you, and ask him to sit.
-Gently open his mouth, then let him lick a little bit of toothpaste from the toothbrush.
-Then gently open his mouth again, release, and allow him to lick a little toothpaste.
-Stop and say “good boy, all done!’
-And quickly stand up, and walk away.
+Gently open his mouth, then remove your hand, and let him lick a little bit of toothpaste from the toothbrush.
+Then gently open his mouth again, release, and allow him to lick a little toothpaste off of the toothbrush again.
+Then stand up, say “all done!” and walk away.

 Day 5-7 /// 1-2x daily: Sit on the floor with a towel in front of you with the toothbrush with some toothpaste on it.
 Call your dog to you, and ask him to sit.
 Gently open his mouth.
 Place the brush between his cheek and the outside surfaces of his teeth and brush a little, holding the side of his face gently.
 After a second or two, stop, toss a treat away from you, praising him.
 If he is interested in coming back to you after, give him another treat, and the repeat this process once.

 How to Brush Your Dog’s Teeth

-I’ve found that the most important thing about brushing your dog’s teeth is knowing how to hold their mouth, and taking things slowly at first.
-The most important thing to remember is to put a little time in everyday.
-It doesn’t matter what you do, just do it daily.
+I’ve found that the most important things when brushing your dog’s teeth are: knowing how to hold their mouth properly, and being careful to take things slowly at first.
+Focus not on perfection, but on putting a little time in everyday.
+It doesn’t matter what you do, just do it daily!
 Start by training, then begin to brush a little everyday — even if you are only brushing a few teeth.

 Remember, even if you only do a little toothbrushing daily, some brushing is better than none.
 If you are gentle, patient and consistent, your dog will get used to toothbrushing and let you brush every part of their mouth soon!